The Bachelor of Communication Studies qualification is changing.

 Waikato has an international reputation

-Waikato is one of only 37 universities worldwide - and one of only five outside the United States - that is certified by the Public Relations Society of America; regarded as the industry gold standard in public relations education.
+Waikato is the only university in New Zealand or Australasia - and one of only 37 universities worldwide - whose Public Relations programme is certified by the Public Relations Society of America (PRSA), regarded as the industry gold standard in public relations education.

 For this degree, you will major in one or two of the subjects below - you don't need to decide until second year.